-We engage third parties that support the operation of our Online Services, such as analytics providers.
+We engage third parties that support the operation of our Services, such as analytics providers.
 These third parties may use technologies to track your online activities over time and across different websites and online platforms.
 Please see our Cookies Policy for more information.

 Protection and storage of the information we collect

-The Online Services are controlled and operated by us.
+The Services are controlled and operated by us.
 We may store the information we collect in the Cayman Islands or in other countries where we or our service providers have facilities.
 We may process the information we collect in jurisdictions where we or our service providers have facilities.